We’re planning a family brunch at our house this Sunday, and that’s probably my favorite of all meals to host.

 2 cups fresh baby spinach or baby kale, chopped generous sprinkle of Mexican Seasoning and/or Creole Seasoning sea salt and coarsely ground black pepper (to taste) hot sauce (optional)

-In a large skillet, add onions and sauté for about 5 minutes, or until they begin to brown.
+In a large nonstick skillet (like Scanpan), add onions and sauté for about 5 minutes, or until they begin to brown.
 Add a bit of water or broth to avoid sticking to the pan.
 Once the onions start to brown, add the bell peppers and jalapeño and continue to cook for a couple of minutes until they begin to soften, but are still tender-crisp.

 Stir in potatoes and black beans, and continue to cook until ingredients begin to blend together and are all rich in color.

 Add the greens and allow the leaves to wilt.
 Remove from heat.

 Season to taste with salt, pepper, and hot sauce, if desired.
 Serve immediately with whole grain toast or warm tortillas.